aiijazfatima/dev-heatwave-genai/introduction/introduction.md

 ## Prerequisites

 Please make sure you can sign in to your HeatWave OCI Cloud Account.
-See [Sign Up](https://dev.mysql.com/doc/heatwave-aws/en/heatwave-aws-sign-procedure.html).

 ## Learn More